sailfishos-patches/patchmanager/doc/wiki_archive/README.md

     git log --oneline

-`root` contains the newest versions of the wiki strure as a copy.
+`root` contains the newest version of the wiki structure as a copy.